-Report says Seahawks expected to ‘face consequences’ for Russell Wilson concussion situation, but nothing decided yet
+Seahawks reportedly violate concussion protocol with Russell Wilson; NFL says nothing decided yet

 Wilson left the game for one play when he was hit hard in the chin by Arizona’s Karlos Dansby, a play on which Dansby was tagged for a penalty for roughing the passer.
 Wilson was sent off by referee Walt Anderson, who felt Wilson should be reviewed for a concussion.
 The specific issue is whether Wilson returned to the game without having been properly evaluated.

 Wilson stepped into the medical tent during the one play he missed — an Austin Davis handoff to C.J.
 Prosise.
-After the series was over, Wilson went back into the tent, with Wilson saying he then passed every test, with Seahawks trainers also seen examining Wilson on the sideline.
+After the series was over after two more plays, Wilson went back into the tent, with Wilson saying he then passed every test, with Seahawks trainers also seen examining Wilson on the sideline.

 “I was 100 percent fine,’’ Wilson said after the game, adding that the only issue he had was his jaw.